 A. Harassing conduct: Engaging in conduct that is harassing, intimidating or threatening, or engaging in conduct that constitutes unlawful discrimination based on another person's race, color, sex, sexual orientation, gender identity, religion, creed, age, national or ethnic origin, citizenship, or veteran status or disability.
 Harassing conduct may include electronic communication.

-B. Hazing: No person shall engage in hazing activities or b.
-Hazing: No person shall engage in hazing activities of intimidating practices for the purpose of initiation or maintaining group affiliation.
+B. Hazing: No person shall engage in hazing activities or intimidating practices for the purpose of initiation or maintaining group affiliation.
 Hazing is defined as any action that endangers the mental or physical health or safety of a student, with or without his/her consent.
 Any activity falling within the definition of hazing activities is considered to be a forced activity, subjecting the organization and its individual members to the full range of penalties.
 Additional information is available in our Student Organizations Guidebook.
 C. Physical violence: Striking, shoving or subjecting another person to unwanted physical contact.

-D. Sexual misconduct: All sexual-misconduct cases are resolved in accordance with Section E (the Student Sexual-Misconduct Policy) on page 21 of this handbook.
+D. Sexual misconduct: All sexual-misconduct cases are resolved in accordance with Section E (the Student Sexual-Misconduct Policy) on page 17 of this handbook.
 Sexual misconduct can be defined as any type of sexual contact or conduct that occurs without the explicit consent of the recipient.
 Sexual-misconduct violations include but are not limited to: